 As a rule of thumb, remember that you’re better off placing your form below the fold if your product or service:

-Landing page web forms' placement is crucial to capturing leads.
-Don’t let the fold dictate all your landing page decisions.
+post-click landing page web forms’ placement is crucial to capturing leads.
+Don’t let the fold dictate all your post-click landing page decisions.